Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: Discussions

-One may also consider alternative formulations and generalizations of the PM bimetric model in terms of vielbeins.
-Introducing vielbeins $e^a_{~\mu}$ and $\tilde e^a_{~\mu}$ for $\gmn$ and $\fmn$ respectively, the square-root matrix can be expressed as $(\sqrt{g^{-1}f})^\mu_{~\nu}=e^\mu_{~c} \tilde e^c_{~\nu}$, provided the vielbeins satisfy the symmetrization condition, $\eta_{ac}\tilde e^c_{~\rho}e^\rho_{~b}=e^{~\rho}_{a}\tilde e^{~c}_{\rho}\eta_{cb}$, or in matrix form, \be \eta\tilde e e^{-1}=(\eta\tilde e e^{-1})^T \,. \ee In general this condition can be implemented through a Lorentz transformation, though there are caveats \cite{Deffayet:2012zc} to this.
-However, it has also been shown that the bimetric theory expressed in terms of unconstrained vielbeins contains the above symmetrization condition as part of its equations of motion \cite{Hinterbichler:2012cn}.
+In general, this condition can be implemented through a Lorentz transformation, though there are caveats \cite{Deffayet:2012zc, Hassan:2014gta} to this.
+However, it has also been shown that the bimetric theory expressed in terms of unconstrained vielbeins contains the above symmetrization condition as part of its equations of \mbox{motion \cite{Hinterbichler:2012cn}}, in the sense that this condition is always a solution.
 This work also formulates more general multivielbein theories that, with their equivalent metric formulations \cite{Hassan:2012wt}, open the way for investigating PM theories with more than one extra gauge invariance.

 It would also be interesting to consider the conformal gravity analogues of the PM bimetric theory in higher dimensions.
-It is known that on adding Lanczos-Lovelock terms to the bimetric action, one can obtain candidate PM bimetric theories in $d=6$ and $d=8$ \cite{Hassan:2012rq}.
-One then expects that on eliminating $\fmn$, the corresponding equations of motion, to lowest order in the curvature expansion, coincide with the equations of the recently constructed conformal gravity theories in 6 \cite{Bonora:1985cq, Metsaev:2010kp} and 8 dimensions \cite{Boulanger:2004zf}.
+It is known that on adding Lanczos--Lovelock terms to the bimetric action, one can obtain candidate PM bimetric theories in higher dimensions, in particular for $d=6$ and $d=8$ \cite{Hassan:2012rq}.
+One then expects that on eliminating $\fmn$, the corresponding equations of motion, to lowest order in the curvature expansion, coincide with the equations of the recently constructed conformal gravity theories in six \cite{Bonora:1985cq, Metsaev:2010kp} and eight dimensions \cite{Boulanger:2004zf}.

+: Since this paper first appeared as a preprint, some works have appeared claiming negative results for the possibility of a nonlinear extension of the PM theory in various setups \cite{Deser:2013gpa,Joung:2014aba, Garcia-Saenz:2014cwa}.
+However, these results do not yet extend to the present bimetric setup.
+In particular, \cite{Deser:2013gpa} claims that the relation between the PM bimetric candidate and an extension of conformal gravity, as found in this paper, is obtained only at the level of the action (as in Section \ref{actionlevel}); hence, it cannot be treated as an equivalence between the corresponding equations of motion.
+This claim is astonishingly incorrect. \mbox{The authors} in \cite{Deser:2013gpa} have chosen to ignore that this issue had already been explicitly raised and addressed in the present paper, where, in Section \ref{eomlevel}, the relation is established at the level of bimetric equations of motion. \mbox{This issue} was then re-emphasized when summarizing the results in Section \ref{summary} and, again, when discussing them in Section \ref{disc}.